 Taxpayers who are going through a divorce or a marital separation often have questions about the tax ramifications associated with the receipt of maintenance and/or child support payments.
 Before filing your taxes, it is important to fully understand the tax laws and tax consequences that are applicable to your situation.
 In spite of the difficulties that you are experiencing, the IRS will still expect you to file your taxes correctly and on time.
 Using a tax professional to prepare and record your taxes during a divorce can provide you with the peace of mind you need during these times of confusion and financial uncertainty.

-1. Maintenance payments are considered taxable income
+1. Maintenance payments are not considered taxable income

 2. Child support payments are not considered taxable income